1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Pre-Production Schedule
 -----------------------

-Currently, the pre-production databases are not actually backed up.
-However, the following scheduled tasks have been set up using the Windows scheduler, they just have not been enabled.
+Currently, the pre-production databases are not actually backed up daily.
+However, the following scheduled tasks have been set up using the Windows scheduler, but only the Sunday level 0 incremental backups have been enabled.
+The preproduction environment therefore only carries out a weekly backup.

 **PPDCFG**